Family in Helsinki

 Part-time clubs for children between the age of 2 and 5 who do not attend childcare are organised at day care centres, family houses and playgrounds.
 Similar clubs are also organised by the parishes of Helsinki and various associations.

-City of HelsinkiClubs for childrenLink redirects to another website
+City of HelsinkiActivities for families with childrenLink redirects to another website

 There are park aunties (puistotäti) at the City of Helsinki’s playgrounds.
 Park aunties provide temporary childcare in the mornings.
 Park aunties supervise and guide children who play at a playground.
 Childcare provided by park aunties is subject to a fee.